RyanBeattyGitH/Financial-Data-Portfolio/Python Project/README.md

 - Jupyter Notebook

 ## Dataset Source
-The dataset is sourced from Yahoo Finance.
-You can access the historical data [here](https://finance.yahoo.com/quote/%5EN225/history?p=%5EN225).
+The dataset is sourced from Kaggle.
+You can access the historical data here: https://www.kaggle.com/datasets/rushil999/nikkei-225-historical-prices?resource=download.

 ## Setup Instructions
 1. Clone the repository: